Bioconductor/bioconductor.org/content/developers/package-guidelines.md

 the benefit of vignettes.

 All packages are expected to have at least one vignette.
+Vignettes go in the `vignettes` directory of the package.

 <p class="back_to_top">[ <a href="#top">Back to top</a> ]</p>